Learn how to use the Supabase CLI to develop your project locally and deploy to the Supabase Platform.

 # start a new git repository

-supabase folder which holds all the configuration for developing your project locally.
+Initialize Supabase to set up the configuration for developing your project locally:

 - API Gateway